Isopodus/Wroombian/README.md

 Please head to the [wiki page](https://github.com/Isopodus/Wroombian/wiki) to read about features and get some usage instructions.

 ## Limitations:
 This is a work in progress version of an OS.
-If you have any offers or found a bug, feel free to ask in <a href="https://github.com/Isopodus/Wroombian/issues">Issues</a> section.
+If you have any offers or found a bug, feel free to ask in the <a href="https://github.com/Isopodus/Wroombian/issues">Issues</a> section.